Store medicines and get rid of leftovers, safely

-It's important to dispose of leftover medicine the right way:
+It's important to store and dispose of leftover medicine the right way:

 If you are already using prescription opioids to manage pain, there are safe ways to taper off of them and switch to safer, equally effective treatment.